Yelnats321/EntityPlus/README.md

 ```
 `get_entities()` will return a `vector` of all the entities that contain the given components and tags.

-The second, and faster way, of manipulating entities is by using lambdas (or any `callable` really).
+The second, and faster way, of manipulating entities is by using lambdas (or any `Callable` really).
 ```c++
 entityManager.for_each<identity>([](auto ent, auto &id) {
     std::cout << id.name << "\n";